terraref/extractors-3dscanner/README.md

 - 3D Frauhofer top-down height scanner

 ### PLY to LAS conversion extractor
 This extractor converts PLY 3D point cloud files into LAS files.
+The LAS file will be placed in same directory as PLY file.

 _Input_